Jodus-Melodus/Phi/phIDE.md

 ## Support for Multiple Files

-phIDE allows you to open multiple files at once, enabling efficient file management and improving productivity.
+phIDE allows you to open multiple files at once or a folder, enabling efficient file management and improving productivity.
 The application displays open files in separate tabs, allowing you to easily switch between them.

 ## Run Files

 phIDE connects to a Phi interpreter when running a file.
-This ensures that only the current file can be run, preventing potential conflicts with other open files.
+It ensures that only the current file can be run, preventing potential conflicts with other open files.

 ## Keyboard Shortcuts